free prenuptial agreement template

 1. Are prenuptial agreements enforceable in New Hampshire?

-3. How long before the wedding should a prenup be signed in New Hampshire?
+4. How much does a prenup cost in New Hampshire?

 5. Do both parties need their own attorney for a New Hampshire prenup?

 Effectively yes.
-While not strictly statutorily required, NH practitioners and case law treat independent counsel for each party as a near-requirement, especially where any disparity in education, assets, or sophistication exists.
-Hollett invalidated an agreement partly because the lower-asset spouse's attorney was a recent law-school graduate with no prenup experience retained the day before the wedding.
+While RSA 460:2-a does not explicitly require independent counsel, NH case law treats it as a near-requirement where any disparity in education, assets, or sophistication exists.
+Hollett (2003) invalidated an agreement partly because the lower-asset spouse's attorney was a recent law-school graduate with no prenup experience, retained the day before the wedding.
+Both parties should retain separate counsel experienced in NH family law, early enough to verify financials and negotiate meaningful changes.
+If one party proceeds without an attorney, include a signed waiver-of-counsel provision — but understand that a court applying Hollett's "high standard of procedural fairness" may view the absence of effective counsel as a factor weighing against enforcement.

-6. How much does a prenup cost in New Hampshire?
+6. How far before the wedding should a prenup be signed in New Hampshire?

-Yes, but with risk.
-Alimony waivers are permitted under MacFarlane, but NH courts may refuse to enforce — or reform — a waiver at divorce if enforcement would cause "unconscionable hardship" from changed circumstances, or leave a spouse destitute or eligible for public assistance.
-Capped or formula-based payments are safer than absolute waivers.
+Yes, but with meaningful risk.
+Alimony waivers are permitted, but under MacFarlane v.
+Rich (1989), NH courts may refuse to enforce — or reform — a waiver at divorce if enforcement would cause "unconscionable hardship" from changed circumstances.
+A waiver that leaves a spouse destitute or eligible for public assistance is highly vulnerable.
+NH also has a specific alimony guideline under RSA 458:19-a: 23% of the difference between the parties' gross incomes, for a maximum duration of 50% of the length of the marriage.
+Capped or formula-based alimony provisions that account for marriage duration and income changes are far safer than absolute waivers.
+If you include a waiver, add fallback language — e.g., a minimum monthly payment that prevents a destitution challenge.

-No. Under RSA 460:2-a, "no contract...may contain any term which attempts to abrogate the statutory or common law rights of minor children."
-Custody and child-support clauses are unenforceable, and including them risks undermining the rest of the agreement.
-Decide these at the time of divorce, in the children's best interests.
+No. RSA 460:2-a explicitly prohibits any prenup term that "attempts to abrogate the statutory or common law rights of minor children of the contemplated marriage."
+Custody and child-support clauses are unenforceable, and including them risks undermining the credibility of the entire agreement.
+NH courts determine custody and support at divorce based on the children's best interests and the child-support guidelines in effect at that time.
+Do not include these provisions.

-9. Are postnuptial agreements legal in New Hampshire?
+13. Are postnuptial agreements legal and enforceable in New Hampshire?

 Yes, since 2013.
 In re Estate of Wilber (165 N.H.
-246) was the first NH case to formally enforce a postnup, and In the Matter of Cicale (2025) reaffirmed enforcement.
-Postnups are subject to at least the same three-prong scrutiny as prenups and arguably a higher fairness standard given the existing fiduciary relationship.
+246) was the first NH case to formally enforce a postnuptial agreement, and In the Matter of Cicale (2025) reaffirmed enforcement and confirmed that postnup enforceability can be resolved before the final divorce hearing.
+Postnups are subject to at least the same three-prong scrutiny as prenups — fraud/duress/nondisclosure, unconscionability, and changed circumstances — and arguably a higher fairness standard given the existing fiduciary relationship between spouses.
+Wilber enforced a postnup between spouses married roughly 50 years despite no financial disclosures and no attorneys, because the challenging party failed to meet the burden of proof.
+That said, best practice is full disclosure, independent counsel, and adequate time — just as with a prenup.

-11. Does a prenup signed in another state work in New Hampshire?
+14. Does a prenup signed in another state hold up in New Hampshire?

 Yes, generally.
 RSA 460:2-a expressly provides that NH courts "shall give the same effect to such contracts entered in other jurisdictions as would the courts of that other jurisdiction."
-So a prenup valid under, say, Massachusetts or California law will typically be honored — subject to NH public-policy limits (e.g., child-support waivers remain unenforceable).
+A prenup valid under, say, Massachusetts or California law will typically be honored — subject to NH public-policy limits.
+Most importantly, child-support waivers remain unenforceable in NH regardless of where the prenup was signed, and NH courts retain the power to review for unconscionability at enforcement under the second-look doctrine.
+If you signed a prenup in a UPAA state and later divorce in NH, the agreement may face scrutiny it would not have faced in the originating state.
+Couples relocating to NH should have an NH attorney review the existing agreement for enforceability under NH case law.